stijn-dejongh/ars-rethorica/manuscript/book2chapter25.md

 [^^24_2]: i.e., thei.e., the opponent's enthymeme.

 [^^24_3]: Love is regarded as a desire, and therefore as bad as any other desire.
-It is here included underLove is regarded as a desire, and therefore as bad as any other desire.
 It is here included under the general head of want.

 [^^24_4]: Incest:Incest: Ovid Met.
 9.454 .

-[^^24_5]: The contrary of “good men do good to all theirThe contrary of “good men do good to all their friends” is “bad men do harm to all their friends,” but this is not always true.
+[^^24_5]: The contrary of “good men do good to all their friends” is “bad men do harm to all their friends,” but this is not always true.
 Jebb gives the objection as: “No, the bad man does not do evil to all his enemies.”

-[^^24_6]: TranslatingTranslating ἀεί inserted by Vahlen before ὄντος .
+[^^24_6]: Translating ἀεί inserted by Vahlen before ὄντος .

-[^^24_7]: That is, if the argument is shown to be not “necessary.”That is, if the argument is shown to be not “necessary.”
+[^^24_7]: That is, if the argument is shown to be not “necessary.”

-[^^24_8]: The important point in the conclusion drawn isThe important point in the conclusion drawn is that the judge thinks it is not his business to decide, because the argument is not necessary, whereas his duty is to decide, not about things that are necessary but about things that are probable.
+[^^24_8]: The important point in the conclusion drawn is that the judge thinks it is not his business to decide, because the argument is not necessary, whereas his duty is to decide, not about things that are necessary but about things that are probable.